VB Decompiler News

 - Increased row height for properties list in Designer

-- BugFix: Not show Form or Class in a Solution Explorer if this
+- BugFix: Do not show Form or Class in a Solution Explorer if this

 - BugFix: Ignore analyzing prototype for public "Sub" and "Functions" to

-display correct color of icon in Solution Explorer
+display the correct color of icons in Solution Explorer

 - BugFix: Show "(" and pointer to variable as a comment